farcasterxyz/protocol/docs/SPECIFICATION.md

 # 3. Message-Graph Specifications

 A message-graph is a data structure that allows state to be updated concurrently without requiring a central authority to resolve conflicts.
-It consists of a series of anonymous Δ-state CRDT's, each of which govern a data type and how it can be updated.
+It consists of a series of anonymous Δ-state CRDT's, each of which governs a data type and how it can be updated.
 The message-graph is idempotent but because of its dependency on state, it is not commutative or associative.

 ## 3.1 CRDTs